 Eligibility criteria

-- Applications must be made jointly by the relevant UK host university representative with input from the nominated Visiting Professor (VP).
+- Applications must be made by permanent staff from the UK host university with input from the nominated VP and the AC’s Line Manager.

-- Existing VPs (or those who have completed their 3 year tenure) cannot apply for further funding to continue on for a second term.
+- Existing VPs (or those who have completed their three-year tenure) cannot apply for further funding to continue for a second term in that tenure.

 - The VP cannot apply if they are already working with the university in any capacity.
 This is about creating new links and work strands.